mileslucey/Seattle_AirBnB_ETL/README.md

 ### Data Source
 * Kaggle: https://www.kaggle.com/airbnb/seattle
 ### Data Files
-* One listings.csv file that contains AirBnB listing information and AirBnB host information
+* One listings.csv file that contains Airbnb listing information and Airbnb host information
 * One calendar.csv file that contains property availability information throughout the year
-* One reviews.csv file that contains AirBnB property reviews information
+* One reviews.csv file that contains Airbnb property reviews information
 ### Idea for Relational Database Schema
 * Four tables:
     * One table for listings information from the listings.csv file